yjp20/prism/docs/guides/06-errors.md

 **Returned Status Code: `404`**

-**Explanation:** This error occurs when the server validation is enabled, and the current request has **not** sent the current server or the provided one is not among the defined in the relative array in the file.
+**Explanation:** This error occurs when the server validation is enabled, and the current request **hasn't** sent the current server or the provided one isn't among the defined in the relative array in the file.

 ##### Example